CahanLab/oneSC/docs/source/infer_grn_scanpy.md

 # Inference of functional transcription factors network (AnnData Object)
-In this tutorial, we are going to show how to run OneSC using AnnData object.
+In this tutorial, we are going to show how to run OneSC from AnnData object.
 We are going to use the mouse myeloid single-cell data from [Paul et al, 2015](https://pubmed.ncbi.nlm.nih.gov/26627738/).
 We have refined the annotation of these 2,670 cells.
-Please download the [h5ad file containing the expression values of 12 core transcription factors in these cells here](https://cnobjects.s3.amazonaws.com/OneSC/Paul_2015/Paul15_040824_filtered.h5ad).
+Please download the h5ad file containing the expression values of 12 core transcription factors in these cells [here](https://cnobjects.s3.amazonaws.com/OneSC/Paul_2015/Paul15_040824_filtered.h5ad).
 Note that this annData object includes cell type annotation and precomputed pseudotime metadata in adata.obs['cell_types'] and adata.obs['dpt_pseudotime'] (pseudotime should scaled to be between 0 and 1), respectively.
 Part of this tutorial will use the package [pySingleCellNet](https://pysinglecellnet.readthedocs.io/en/latest/).

 ### Setup
 Launch Jupyter or your Python interpreter.
 Import the required packages and functions.